JanMarvin/ovbars/README.md

 ## License

-This package is licensed under the MIT license.
-At the moment it bundles a patched version of the [`ovba`](https://github.com/tim-weis/ovba) library, which is released under the MIT License Copyright (c) 2020 Tim Weis.
+This package is licensed under the MIT license and is based on [`ovba`](https://github.com/tim-weis/ovba) (by Tim Weis; COPYRIGHT 2020-2025), also under the MIT license.